liusishan/microsoft-account-creator/README.md

 - Automatic generation of Microsoft accounts
 - Use of real Italian names and surnames
 - Creation of strong passwords using Italian words
-- Option to add a recovery email
+- Option to add a recovery email (An automatically generated gmail on SMAIL PRO)
 - Support for proxy usage

 ## 🛠 How It Works